 All our lights are energy efficient.

-Posters are available in all spaces and apartments with important information in regards to recycling, composting, package refilling and saving water and energy.
+All spaces and apartments have information in regards to recycling, saving water and energy.

-We will create a green city map with a list of recommended sustainable brands, initiatives and shops available for anyone looking into these options.
+We are creating a green city map with a list of recommended sustainable brands, initiatives and shops available for anyone looking into these options.

 We have available a range of homemade fermented food and drinks, such as kimchi and kombucha.
-Fermentation isn’t only healthy for our gut but also allows us to sustainably store seasonal ingredients throughout the year without the use of energy.
+Fermentation isn’t only healthy for our gut but it also allows us to sustainably store seasonal ingredients throughout the year without extra energy use.

-We are working to soon open our own sustainable and organic grocery shop, located at samesame entrance.
-Here we will apply the same principles of sustainably, ethically and locally sourced, low-packaged goods.
+We are working to open our very soon our own sustainable and organic grocery shop, located at samesame entrance.
+Here we will follow the same principles of sustainably, ethically and locally sourced.

 We will host events focused on sustainability that engage both co-livers and the public.
-Some ideas we are about to manifest are organized beach cleanups, Lisbon bicycle city tours, hikes with outdoor yoga, meditation and workout sessions, sustainable agriculture workshops, natural candle making workshops, among many other ideas.
+Some of our ideas include: beach cleanups, Lisbon bicycle city tours, hikes with outdoor yoga, meditation and workout sessions, sustainable agriculture workshops, natural candle making workshops, among many others.

 Let’s get back to the roots.
 Take a look at the etymology of the word ecology.
 The prefix eco- comes from the greek oikos meaning “house” or “home”.
 This brings to light our true, existential home – the earth.
 Thus, it reminds us that sustainable or ecological thinking is all-inclusive: it encompasses not only our individual lives and businesses, but also our communities and the whole world.